brightway-lca/multifunctional/README.md

 database_obj.metadata.flush()
 ```

+3. Process the database to create the allocated monofunctional processes: `database_obj.process()`.
-3. LCA calculations can be done as normal.
+4. LCA calculations can then be done as normal.
 See `dev/basic_example.ipynb` for a simple example.

 ### Substitution